Last updated on May 6th, 2015 at 01:24 pm

-What the authors found was that rate of Cancer in each age group is holding roughly constant.
-However, since society as a whole is aging, overall cancer incidence is increasing slightly.
+What the authors found was that rate of cancer in each age group is holding roughly constant.
+However, since society as a whole is aging, overall cancer incidence is increasing slightly–remember, our average life expectancy has skyrocketed since the 1920’s from approximately 57.1 years for someone born in 1929 to 78.7 years for someone born today (pdf).
+That means more cancer events happen to people who used to die long before cancers appeared 100 years ago.

 Well, the results are pretty clear.
 The rates of cancer for each age cohort appears to be flat, slightly increasing, or slightly decreasing.
 Overall, across all age groups, the cancer incidence is nearly flat (although the numbers are higher because the US population is larger and older than it was 60 years ago).